A7F/mtg-telegram-assistant/README.md

 ## What can this bot do?
+Up to now, this bot can:
-- get cards and pricing via scryfall
+- get cards via Scryfall
-- get card rulings and legalities
+- get card rulings, pricing and legalities
 - stores DCI numbers for each player
 - stores MTG:Arena username to challenge your friends

-## Dependencies
+## Bot dependencies
 This bot runs with:

 - peewee (a database ORM)